susestudio/studio-help/200_create/300_howto/100_general.md

     ** For the first option, edit the /etc/sysconfig/SuSEfirewall2 and the /etc/sysconfig/SuSEfirewall2.d files.
-    ** If you prefer the second one, remove the SUSEfirewall2 package, install the iptools one and add a custom iptools script on boot (see How to run local scripts).
+    ** If you prefer iptools, remove the SUSEfirewall2 package, install the iptools one and add a custom iptools script on boot (see How to run local scripts).

-## How to add autoyast so that some configurations are done automatically on booting
+## How to add AutoYaST for automatic configurations while booting

-* Copy an autoyast profile at /var/lib/autoinstall/autoconf/autoconf.xml
+* Copy an autoyast profile to /var/lib/autoinstall/autoconf/autoconf.xml.
-* Create a /etc/install.inf file with "AutoYaST:" in it.
+* Create an /etc/install.inf file with "AutoYaST:" in it.
-* Create an empty file at /var/lib/YaST2/runme_at_boot
+* Create an empty file at /var/lib/YaST2/runme_at_boot.
-* More info on autoyast and how to create profiles at the AutoYaST homepage
+* More info on AutoYaST and how to create profiles at the AutoYaST homepage.

 ## How to add services